 - Integrate data from multiple systems.
 RPA can help to bring legacy data in line with RPA and data migration.

 - Adding flexibility and scalability.
 Robots can handle multiple data formats, and create log files as required in a particular situation.

-Regardless of the triggers for your data migration, RPA can be a great ally to help the process by more accurate, fast and simple.
+Regardless of the triggers to migrate, leveraging RPA for data migrations can be a great ally to help the process be more accurate, fast, and simple.